Tyler Freeman Player Props: Guardians vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff is second in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.48 team ERA ranks second across all league pitching staffs.
+- The Twins have a 3.43 team ERA that ranks second across all league pitching staffs.

-- Twins pitchers combine to give up the sixth-fewest home runs in baseball (55 total, one per game).
+- Twins pitchers combine to allow 57 home runs (one per game), the sixth-fewest in baseball.

-- The Twins will send Ober (3-2) to the mound for his eighth start of the season.
-He is 3-2 with a 2.68 ERA and 37 strikeouts through 40 1/3 innings pitched.

-- In his most recent appearance on Sunday, the righty threw five innings against the Toronto Blue Jays, giving up two earned runs while surrendering five hits.
+- His most recent appearance came on Wednesday against the Houston Astros, when the righty threw four innings, surrendering five earned runs while giving up four hits.

-- The 27-year-old has an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.